mikejensen-gh/Advanced-React/sick-fits/notes.md

+# frontend

-# to improve
+## to improve
 align skew of logo and navbar links. don't skew text, just background

-# vscode
+## vscode
 vscode includes emmet by default. enable "emmet.includeLanguages": {"javascript": "javascriptreact"} in user preferences

-# styled-components
+## styled-components
 - ThemeProvider uses React Context API.
 Wrap whole components in ThemeProvider to make these values available in all children.

-## options for organizing styled components
+### options for organizing styled components
 - start by writing your styled components within the main component file. if you need it for something else, refactor out into its own component
 - use a 'styles' folder in components
 - use subfolders in components folder e.g. components/Header/{index.js|styles.js|__test__.js}

-## injectGlobal
+### injectGlobal
 - used to apply styles to all child components from current component

-# nprogress
+## nprogress
 - styled using nprogress.css in meta link

-# graphqlyoga + prisma
-- return requirement "!" - value cannot be null
-- when you modify datamodel.* you need to redeploy. modifying schema.graphql does not require redeployment
+## apollo
+- apollo-boost: includes the client as well caching, fetching, error and state management, all pre-configured
+- withApollo from next-with-apollo - HOC which exposes the apollo client - useful for combining with next-with-apollo to prevent SSR issues

-## frontend
+## links
 https://nextjs.org/docs#custom-app
 https://nextjs.org/docs#imperatively
 https://nextjs.org/docs#custom-document
 https://www.styled-components.com/docs/advanced/#nextjs
 http://ricostacruz.com/nprogress/

-## backend
+# backend
+# graphqlyoga + prisma
+- return requirement "!" - value cannot be null
+- when you modify datamodel.* you need to redeploy. modifying schema.graphql does not require redeployment

+# links
 https://graphql.org/learn/schema/#object-types-and-fields

 ## tools